OpenSourceEconomics/econ-project-templates/_sources/waf.txt

 Concluding notes on Waf
 =======================

+To conclude, Waf roughly works in the following way:

-* Waf reads your instructions and sets the build order
+  #.
+Waf reads your instructions and sets the build order.

-    * Think dependency graph
+      * Think of a dependency graph here.
-    * Breaks off when it detects a circular dependency ...
-    * ... or ambiguous ways to build a target, ...
+      * It breaks off when it detects a circular dependency or ambiguous ways to build a target.
-    * ... which are major advantages over a “master.sh” file
+      * Both are major advantages over a *master-script*, let alone doing the dependency tracking in your mind.

-* Waf decides what needs to be rebuilt based on the nodes’ signatures
+  #.
+Waf decides which tasks need to be executed based on the nodes' signatures and performs the required actions.

-    * ≈ A sufficient statistic for file contents
+      * A signature roughly is a sufficient statistic for file contents.
-    * A huge speedup compared to a “master.sh” file
+      * Minimal rebuilds are a huge speed gain compared to a *master-script*.
+      * These gains are large enought to make projects break or succeed.

-We have just touched the tip of the iceberg here; Waf has many more goodies to offer.
-The Waf book :cite:`Nagy13` is an excellent source -- you just have to understand programmer jargon and background a little bit.
+We have just touched upon the tip of the iceberg here; Waf has many more goodies to offer.
+The Waf book :cite:`Nagy13` is an excellent source -- you just need to get used to the programmer jargon a little bit and develop a feeling for its background in building software.